 Butterfly valves can be widely used in several applications as they are used in areas with limited space.
 They are preferably used for high-temperature and high-pressure water and steam services.
-If you are thinking of buying butterfly valves, there are a lot of things that you need to consider.
+If you are thinking of buying butterfly valves or a swivel flange, there are a lot of things that you need to consider.

 One of the things to take into account is the body style of the butterfly valves that you plan to purchase.
 The body styles of butterfly valves depend mostly on the location of the valve in the piping system.

 Some valves are located in the middle of a process line, which is sandwiched between two bolted flanges that are passing through the valve.
 These butterfly valves have a wafer body style.
 Wafer style butterfly valves are not threaded in the valve body.

 Lug style butterfly valves, on the other hand, have lugs in the body to provide passage for the bolt holes.
 These bolts match the ones found in the flanges.
 Lug style butterfly valves can remove one mating flange.
 The threaded metal lugs that are inserted can be over-molded in the valve body.
 Or the lug can be inserted in a valve body, which is molded to be capable of accepting a lug.

 Butterfly valves are made from various materials.
 They can either be nonmetallic or metallic.
 In choosing the material for, you will have to consider the environment where it operates, its media, and its lifespan.